First DIS Customer Coastal Tractor Celebrates 40 Years in Business

 I didn’t have any time to enjoy this success, as I was about to miss my plane.
 I rushed to the airport, dropped the rental car in front of the terminal, and called Hertz later to tell them where they could find it.
 And I flew home with a check from my first customer and a smile on my face.

-Tanya: Sonny, why have you chosen to stay with us for more than 30 years?
+Why have you chosen to stay with DIS for more than 30 years?

 Sonny: DIS is constantly improving and updating, giving great service and offering more and better features.
 Why switch?
 Also, we are a local business and a family dealership, with a strong commitment to our customers.
 Over the years I have gotten to know Bob personally, and I know that DIS shares the same values of honesty, loyalty and great customer service that we do.
 I appreciate that.

 Bob: When I was working in my Dad’s dealership years ago, Jay Caylor, the parts manager, taught me that if you can’t trust a supplier to give you a fair deal every time, then no matter how cheap their price, it’s not worth the time and energy it takes to watch them.
 Honesty, fairness and genuine concern must be the foundation for every relationship in business, with customers and with staff.

 How does Coastal Tractor use DIS Keystone?